Religion in Myanmar: Buddhism

 Buddhists, although clearly professed by the majority of people in Myanmar, have their complaints regarding religious freedom.
+In 1961, Prime Minister U Nu made Buddhism the state religion and caused dissent amongst Christian Kachin nationalists and was one of the main factors for the Kachin conflict.
+In 1962, following Ne Win's coup d'état, this policy and other policies promoting Buddhism were reversed.

 A political party, the Democratic Karen Buddhist Army, split from the main Karen nationalist movement, the Karen National Union (KNU), after the Buddhists were denied to rebuild and repair the stupas at Manerplaw.
 The top leadership of the KNU were also dominated by Christians, although roughly 65% of the Karen are Buddhist.

 Many monks took part in the 2007 Saffron Revolution and were reportedly arrested by government security forces.
-Some of the leading monks are still detained in various prisons across the country.

-Buddhism the fastest growing religion and majority religion in the Myanmar.
+Buddhism is the fastest growing religion and majority religion in Myanmar.
 However, all data about religious demographics is difficult.
 Although many must list their religion on government forms and identification documents, the number of adherents varies widely from source to source.
 The constitution provides for freedom of religion but the government imposes restrictions on other religions and grants special preferences towards Buddhism.
 The Department for the Perpetuation and Propagation of the Sasana and state-sponsored State Sangha Maha Nayaka Committee support and regulate Buddhism in the country.
 The Committee has the power to disrobe monks who have violated its decrees and edicts as well as Vinaya regulations and laws, and expel monks from their resident monasteries.
 There is also a deep, mutually legitimising historical relationship between the state and the Sangha (monkhood) with long held inseparability of Buddhism and politics within the country.